 Figure 11.
 Weekly and seasonal rain amounts in Tallinn, Estonia, for the years 1991-2020.
-Red columns mark the chosen weeks for each season in the analysis.
-The first week of each chosen period served as the simulation starting point for the corresponding season.
+Red columns mark the chosen critical weeks for each season in terms of precipitation amount.
+The first week of each critical period served as the simulation starting point for the corresponding season.